gautam786786/gautam/13-Vault/01-Inital-setip.md

 # Add a repo
 helm repo add hashicorp https://helm.release.hasicorp.com
-# you can copy the URL and see what iits using
+# you can copy the URL and see what its using

 #list the repo
 helm repo list